alexyang3312/twitter-sentiment-analysis/README.md

 ## Abstract
 最后写

-Keywords: TextBlob, Random Forest, Naive Bayes...
+Keywords: Random Forest, Naive Bayes, TextBlob, Basemap ...

 ## Introduction
 In today's DT (Data Technology) age, social media platforms have become a popular communication tools, such as Twitter, Facebook, Instagram and so on.
 People record their lives and share or discuss their opinions on different topics on mobile devices or PCs every day.
 With more and more users discussing or expressing their opinions, Twitter has become a valuable source of comments and emotional information.